 Spend an hour or two shopping around and see if you can save.

 Pay less for your debts

 If you have debts such as bank overdrafts, credit cards or store cards, see if you can switch to a cheaper deal.

-If you have credit card debts, you could get an interest-free period of up to 26 months with a top 0% balance transfer card.
+Alternatively, if you have credit card debts, you could get an interest-free period of up to 33 months with a top 0% balance transfer card.

 If you have a personal loan, you may be able to switch to a cheaper loan elsewhere.
 Just be aware of any early repayment or other charges you might incur if you move.